infiniflow/infinity/docs/references/pysdk_api_reference.md

 ```

 :::tip NOTE
-- The FDE function allows you to use 2D tensor input instead of pre-computed embeddings
+- The FDE function allows you to use 2D tensor input instead of pre-computed embeddings.
-- The target dimension can be specified dynamically and must match the vector column dimension
+- The target dimension can be specified dynamically and must match the vector column dimension.
-- All existing distance metrics and KNN parameters are supported
+- All existing distance metrics and KNN parameters are supported.
-- FDE is particularly useful when you have feature matrices that need to be transformed into embeddings for search
+- FDE is particularly useful when you have feature matrices that need to be transformed into embeddings for search.
 :::

 ---